Racial bias on Wikipedia: Research findings and analysis

+The racial bias on Wikipedia works towards a reinforcement of racist beliefs of the readers, but conversely, a reparation of that bias could develop more empathy in the readers for racialized people.
+Efforts towards addressing bias have thus far created some space for white women, but not racialized or otherwise oppressed people.

 According to Peter Reynosa, "there is an underrepresentation of Latinos who write for Wikipedia," and as a result "many topics may remain uncovered, or at the least these topics will not be given the attention they deserve."